agamemnus/smoke-pure.js/readme.md

 Money?
 -----------
 No problem.
-I'll take it. https://www.gittip.com/agamemnus/
+I'll take it.
+(Edit: gittip doesn't exist anymore, so just send me pallets of cash -- you know where to find me.)